"If the Torah is So Adamant, Then that Must Mean Something Huge" Series: Toeva

 Well, except for spreading an incurable 100% fatal disease, of course...

 In L.A., for example, 1 out of every 10 males involved with other males is HIV-positive (Los Angeles Times, Feb.
 17, 2001).

-Both men and women involved in physical relationships with their own gender show a much higher incidence of drug use, alcoholism, violence, diseases (both fatal and not), mental health issues, and crimes against children as described with documented sources here and here and here - and that's just for start.
+Both men and women involved in physical relationships with their own gender show a much higher incidence of drug use, alcoholism, violence, diseases (both fatal and not), mental health issues, and crimes against children as described with documented sources here and here and here - and that's just for a start.

 And except for confusing – and even pressuring – people with normal attractions and encouraging them into same-gender relationships that they later regret (as described above and throughout the rest of this post).